martin-montas/Linux-System-Hardening-Guide/Services/SSH/README.md

 ### 1.0 Setting No Root Login Over SSH
 Edit `/etc/ssh/sshd_config` and set `PermitRootLogin no`.
-By doing this, you are preventing unathorized access to your system from the root account and minimizing the risk of malicious attacks.
+By doing this, you are preventing una minimizing the risk of malicious attacks.

 ### 2.0 Allowing Secure Shell From our System
 We will be using `ufw` firewall to allow access to our system.
-The following command denying all incoming connections, allowing all outgoing connections, and allowing ssh login from our local IP address:
+The following command den connections, allowing all outgoing connections, and allowing ssh login from our local IP
 ```bash
 sudo ufw default deny incoming
 sudo ufw default allow outgoing